Great Smoky Mountains National Park

 Leading from the campground are hundreds of hiking trails and nature walks.
 The campground has 165 sites, 3 of those accommodate up to 20 people each and 16 sites are designated for RVs.

 Visitors enjoy wildflower pilgrimages, bird-watching, hiking, photography, fishing, horseback riding and other activities in the national park, too.
-Occasionally, Smoky Mountain black bears and other wildlife animals can be seen throughout the park – depending on the time of year of your visit.
+Occasionally, Smoky Mountain black bears and other wildlife animals can be seen throughout the park – depending on the time of year.

 Newport Parks & Recreation